0%

 If your sinuses are congested or inflamed, lying flat can:

-• Increase facial pressure or discomfort.
+• Pressure: Increase facial pressure or discomfort.

 Your surgeon and anaesthetist work together to reduce these issues often adjusting your position slightly or modifying the anaesthetic plan so you stay comfortable and stable.